Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-The Phoenix Suns, Deandre Ayton included, take on the Denver Nuggets at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+Deandre Ayton could make a big impact for the Phoenix Suns at 10:00 PM on Thursday against the Denver Nuggets in the 2023 NBA Playoffs.

-If you'd like to make predictions on Ayton's performance, we look at his available prop bets, using stats and trends, below.
+Below, we look at Ayton's stats and trends to help you pick out the top prop bets.

 Deandre Ayton Prop Bets vs. the Nuggets